Endowment 150 FAQ

 Besides the Endowment 150 application form, what other documentation do I need to submit?

 Along with your application form, you will need to include a copy of a recent RDSP statement.
 Adult applicants who have received income assistance and have a My Self Serve account are requested to also submit a printed Confirmation of Assistance from myselfserve.gov.bc.ca.
-If you are applying for yourself or on behalf of an adult and are not on income assistance but have low income, we request that you submit a copy of your most recent CRA Notice of Assessment showing net income (line 236).
+If you are applying for yourself or on behalf of an adult and are not on income assistance but have low income, we request that you submit a copy of your notice of assessment from one year since 2008 that shows total income (line 150) as being at or below $25,000.
+Alternative forms of income verification may be accepted – please contact us at email@example.com or 604-439-9566 ext 155 with questions.
 For more detail about these requirements, see ourAdult Application and Child Application pages.

 What happens once my application is approved?

 If your application is approved, you will be sent a letter and a $150 cheque to be deposited into your RDSP.
+If you have decided to accept a direct deposit payment for this amount, you will need to immediately transfer the funds from your usual bank account to your RDSP.
 After you’ve deposited the $150 into your RDSP, we recommend you retain “proof of deposit” for your files.
 Proof of deposit can be a copy of the transaction record, a copy of the RDSP statement, or a notice from your bank.
 It should clearly show the same RDSP number that you submitted on your application and the deposit of the $150 from Endowment 150.
 While we do not require you to provide that proof, we reserve the right to ask for proof of deposit at a later date, for auditing purposes.

 How will I find out if my Endowment 150 application is approved?